 Try that next time you're called bossy or annoying or a jerk.

 These are two frameworks I’ve found handy.
-I’m not perfect at using them, but I am convinced of their effectivness and want to get better.
+I’m not perfect at using them, but I am convinced of their effectiveness and want to get better.

-I feel like I'm making some real emotional growth here, so it feels fulfilling to practice this stuff.
+I feel like I'm making some real emotional growth here.
 Join me :)